tox-dev/tox/doc/config.rst

     .. versionadded:: 3.1.0

-    If ``True``, :confval:`basepython` settings that conflict with the Python variant for environments using default factors, such as ``py27`` or ``py35``, will be ignored.
-This allows you to configure :confval:`basepython` in the global testenv without affecting these factors.
-If ``False``, the default, a warning will be emitted if a conflict is identified.
+    tox allows setting the python version for an environment via the :confval:`basepython` setting.
+If that's not set tox can set a default value from the environment name ( e.g. ``py37`` implies Python 3.7).
+Matching up the python version with the environment name has became expected at this point, leading to surprises when some configs don't do so.
+To help with sanity of users a warning will be emitted whenever the environment name version does not matches up with this expectation.
 In a future version of tox, this warning will become an error.

+    Furthermore, we allow hard enforcing this rule (and bypassing the warning) by setting this flag to ``True``.
+In such cases we ignore the :confval:`basepython` and instead always use the base python implied from the Python name.
+This allows you to configure :confval:`basepython` in the global testenv without affecting environments that have implied base python versions.

 .. confval:: requires=LIST